-3.1 Report Background and Issues
+3.1 Report Background

-- 3.1.1 In late 2018 the Borough Secretary commissioned an external audit of the Council's Protocol on Member Officer Relations.
-The audit included interviewing various Officers and Members to obtain their views on working relations; a survey of Officers and Members to establish whether the roles and expectations set out in the Constitution are met; a comparison of parts of the Council's Constitution with those of other authorities; and, observation of a meeting of the Executive Programme Board to assess its working practices.
-A copy of the Audit Report is attached as Appendix A. - 3.1.2 The Audit Report made several recommendations which can be summarised as, revise the Protocol; convene a Member / Officer Working Group to contribute to the revision; launch a training programme to raise awareness of the revised Protocol; and ensure that the revised Protocol contains a full description of Members' role on the Council. - 3.1.3 At its meeting in September Committee considered a draft revised Protocol and, in line with the recommendation in the BDO report, appointed a Working Group consisting of Members and Officers to consider and contribute to the draft.
-The Working Group met on 27 January 2020 to consider the report. - 3.1.4 Members raised a number of practical issues based on their experience of the relationship between Members and Officers and considered whether the draft Protocol dealt with these satisfactorily.
+- 3.1.1 In December 2018 internal audit made recommendations on various issues relating to member/officer relations at the Council.
+The audit included interviewing various Officers and Members to obtain their views on working relations; a survey of Officers and Members to establish whether the roles and expectations set out in the Constitution are met; a comparison of parts of the Council's Constitution with those of other authorities; and, observation of a meeting of the Executive Programme Board to assess its working practices. - 3.1.2 The Internal Audit Report made several recommendations which can be summarised as, revise the Protocol; convene a Member / Officer Working Group to contribute to the revision; launch a training programme to raise awareness of the revised Protocol; and ensure that the revised Protocol contains a full description of Members' role on the Council. - 3.1.3 At its meeting in September 2019, the Standards Committee considered a draft revised Protocol and, in line with the recommendation in the BDO report, appointed a Working Group consisting of Members and Officers to consider and contribute to the draft.
+The Standards Committee Working Group met on 27 January 2020 to consider the report. - 3.1.4 Members of the Standards Committee raised a number of practical issues based on their experience of the relationship between Members and Officers and considered whether the draft Protocol dealt with these satisfactorily.
 These included: - 3.1.4.1 That Members should not 'ambush' officers at short notice and should make appointments were possible.
-The Group recognised that the work being undertaken in relation to other parts of the BDO report addressed this issue, specifically the re-launch of the Member Contact Centre. - 3.1.4.2 That were possible, technology should be utilised to provide information to Members to reduce the impact on Officers.
+The Group recognised that the work being undertaken in relation to other parts of the BDO report addressed this issue, specifically the re-launch of the Member Contact Centre. - 3.1.4.2 That where possible, technology should be utilised to provide information to Members to reduce the impact on Officers.
 The Group recognised that this was also addressed to an extent by the work to re-launch of the Member Contact Centre. - 3.1.4.3 That timescales should be established for Officers to respond to Members' requests for information.
-The Group suggested that this could be incorporated into the work being undertaken to re-launch the Customer Contact Centre. - 3.1.4.4 That advice from officers should be available to all members, regardless of which political group (if any) they belong to.
-The Group agreed that the draft Protocol clearly stated that advice should be available to all members. - 3.1.5 The Working Group agreed that the draft Protocol addresses the issues highlighted in the BDO report along with those issues which Members and Officers experience in the course of their usual working relationship.
-The Working Group did however, form the view that addressing the matters referred
+The Group suggested that this could be incorporated into the work being undertaken to re-launch the Customer Contact Centre. - 3.1.4.4 That advice from officers should be available to all Members, regardless of which political group (if any) they belong to.
+The Group agreed that the draft Protocol clearly stated that advice should be available to all Members.